sscheng25/Pavement_Repair_Prioritization_System/README.md

 # Reimagining Road Repairs

 ### Hi there!
 This repository is for a MUSA Practicum project at the University of Pennsylvania.
-[Learn more about the practicum and view all projects here.](https://pennmusa.github.io/MUSA_801.io/)
+[Learn more about the Practicum course and view all projects here.](https://pennmusa.github.io/MUSA_801.io/)

 #### This project was completed by Kristin Chang, Sisun Cheng, and Jenna Epstein with the help of Alex Hoffman, AICP at the El Paso Capital Improvements Department and MUSA Faculty: Michael Fichman, Matt Harris, and Mjumbe Poe.